spatie/laravel-flare/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## From v2 to v3

+- The filterReportsUsing closure now takes an array instead of a Report object.
+- If you've written your own SpanRecorders, please check your recorders, starting a trace from these recorder isn't possible anymore
+- The deprecated way to create SpanRecorders has been removed

 ## From v1 to v2

 The second version of the package has been a complete rewrite, we've added some interesting points in this upgrade guide but advise you to read the docs again.